JB395/documents2/README.md

 ## Copyright ##

-Qtum and this QIP are licensed under GNU General Public License v3.
+Qtum Chain and this QIP are licensed under GNU General Public License v3.